 My arts or creative practice (including details about my specific focus within that art form/practice and my strengths)

 As a published illustrator and designer my main area of of interest is children’s publishing and developing illustrated educational resources.
 I have worked in educational and children’s publishing for over 20 years.
 I believe my strengths are a reflection of my visual interests and obsessions.
 My personal projects, and the jobs I am often commissioned for, are heavily populated with adventure/explorer characters and themes.
-As a mural artist I’ve been employed to create heavily detailed scenes in which a passing audience can see something new with each viewing, and this chaotic energy in my work was utilised to illustrate the hundreds of theme cards and packaging for a card game from the Ministry of Education.
+As a mural artist I’ve been employed to create heavily detailed scenes in which a passing audience can see something new with each viewing, and this chaotic energy in my work was used to illustrate the hundreds of theme cards and packaging for a card game from the Ministry of Education.

 My track record of experience and success - or the track record of experience and success of the creative or artist that I will partner with

 My first illustration job was as a cartoonist for Tearaway magazine while in high school.
 I went on to illustrate for over 30 MOE publications including the School Journals and Connected magazine, and I’ve been a cartoonist for North & South, Upstart, and the Wild Things magazine for Forest & Bird.
 My book with another author received a Storylines Notable Book award.
 Other books with my art currently in stores include the two Annuals and an upcoming fairytale publication.
 Beyond published work I’ve created murals for early education centres and businesses around Wellington, and through my former gallery in Island Bay I produced popular tea-towels and prints.
 In the animation industry I have worked as a production designer, creating settings and characters for an Australian kids show.
-The MOE card game, with over 230 of my illustrations, has won 1st place in multiple national and international design awards.
+The MOE card game, with over 230 of my illustrations, has won first place in multiple national and international design awards.

 Describe the experience you have had working with children or young people, teaching or facilitating creative processes